Defense Supply Center, Columbus

-The Defense Electronics Supply Center, Columbus (DSCC), is one of three Inventory Control Points of the Defense Logistics Agency.
-The major organization on base is known as DLA Land and Maritime.
-Defense Finance and Accounting Service (DFAS) is also a major tenant on base.
+The Defense Supply Center, Columbus (DSCC) is a major logistics installation of the Defense Logistics Agency (DLA) located in Whitehall, Ohio, near Columbus.
+The installation serves as the headquarters of DLA Land and Maritime and is also home to major offices of the Defense Finance and Accounting Service (DFAS).

 The base has been affected several times by the United States Base Realignment and Closure program.
 It is located in the Columbus, Ohio suburb of Whitehall.
 The DSCC has a historical marker.
 The base was opened in 1918.

+The installation was affected by multiple rounds of the Base Realignment and Closure (BRAC) process.
+Recommendations made by the 1993 BRAC Commission led to the consolidation of the Defense Construction Supply Center in Columbus and the Defense Electronics Supply Center in Dayton, while subsequent BRAC actions further reorganized logistics and supply-management functions at the installation.